Sathwik231012/aiml-flowise-microservices/README.md

 # AIML Flowise Microservices

 A FastAPI-based microservice that exposes AI/ML functionalities like document upload, embeddings, and Retrieval-Augmented Generation (RAG) Q&A as APIs.
-The project is modular with clean separation of routes and services, making it easy to extend with more AI/ML features.
+The project is modular with a clean separation of routes and services, making it easy to extend with more AI/ML features.

 ---

+## Submission Checklist
+- [x] Code hosted on GitHub.
+- [x] All three required endpoints are implemented:
+  - `/summarize`
+  - `/qa` (with RAG document upload via `/docs/upload`)
+  - `/learning-path`
+- [x] Application uses an open-source LLM backend (OpenRouter).
+- [x] A Postman collection is included in the `postman/` directory for easy testing.
+- [x] README includes full setup and usage instructions.

+---

 ## 🚀 Features
-- FastAPI backend with automatic Swagger docs (`/docs`)
-- Document Upload & Indexing (chunks documents, stores embeddings)
-- RAG-based Question Answering (retrieves relevant chunks + generates answer)
-- Modular project structure (routes & services)
-- Ready for Docker & deployment
+- **FastAPI Backend:** Provides automatic interactive API documentation (Swagger UI) at `/docs`.
+- **Document Upload & Indexing:** Endpoint to upload `.pdf` and `.txt` files, which are then chunked and stored as vector embeddings.
+- **RAG-based Question Answering:** Retrieves relevant document chunks to answer user questions based on the uploaded content.
+- **Modular Project Structure:** Clean separation of concerns between API routes and backend services.
+- **Docker Ready:** Includes a `Dockerfile` for easy containerization and deployment.
-- Version controlled on GitHub for easy collaboration
+- **Version Controlled:** Managed with Git on GitHub for easy collaboration.

 ---

-## 🛠️ Setup & Installation
+## 🛠️ Setup and Run

+**Prerequisites:**
+*   Python 3.10+
+*   An API key from [OpenRouter.ai](https://openrouter.ai/keys)

 1. **Clone the repository**
    ```bash